Construct Reusable Homemade Baby Wipes

 - Create mixture.
 The amount of each ingredient is dependent on the size of the spray bottle.
 Mix a ratio of 1 part soap, 1 part oil, and 3 parts of water together within the bottle and shake to combine.

 - Spray first then wipe.
 In this method, the bottle is used to spray each wipe before it is used to wipe the baby.
 Refrain from spraying the mixture directly onto the baby as this could be messy.
 Spray the wipe, then wipe the baby's bottom!

-- 13Place used wipe in second container.The second container can be used to store dirty wipes.
-When finished wiping the baby, place the wipe in the container and secure the lid.Advertisement
+- 13The second container can be used to store dirty wipes.
+When finished wiping the baby, place the wipe in the container and secure the lid.Place used wipe in second container.Advertisement

 Tips, Tricks & Warnings